toolleeo/cli-apps/README.md

 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
 * [friendly-find](https://github.com/sjl/friendly-find) - Usable replacement for find.
 * [gcp](https://github.com/petronny/gcp) - `gcp` (Goffi’s cp) is an advanced file copier tool, heavily inspired from the traditional `cp` command utility, but with some additional features: Displays the copy progress indicator, with estimated time, current file speed; logs of all actions; resume of interrupted copy processes.
-* [gdu](https://github.com/dundee/gdu) - Pretty fast disk usage analyzer written in Go.
-Gdu is intended primarily for SSD disks where it can fully utilize parallel processing.
-However HDDs work as well, but the performance gain is not so huge.
 * [Jmp](https://github.com/gholmes829/Jmp) - Change directory with smart searching of the path specified through regex.
 * [ll](https://github.com/antonmedv/ll) - ls with git status.
 * [llama](https://github.com/antonmedv/llama) - Minimalistic file opener and directory changer focused on fuzzy searching the path.
 * [massren](https://github.com/laurent22/massren) - Easily rename multiple files using your text editor.
 * [mmv](https://github.com/itchyny/mmv) - Rename multiple files using your $EDITOR.
 The command name is named after multi-mv.
 * [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
-* [ncdu](https://dev.yorhel.nl/ncdu) - "A disk usage analyzer with an ncurses interface.
-It is designed to find space hogs on a remote server where you don't have an entire graphical setup available."
 * [nomino](https://github.com/yaa110/nomino) - Batch rename utility for developers.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories; can be used to apply a command of a interactively selected files or to move across directories.
 * [pazi](https://github.com/euank/pazi) - Fast autojump helper.